CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 This page describes rules for datasets, conformance to which enables datasets to be integrated in the Loc-I index.

 ## Loc-I principles
-Loc-I focuses on spatial indexing and linking.
+Loc-I focuses on providing persistent identifiers for spatial objects, and linking between locations from different datasets.

-Loc-I is concerned with descriptions of geospatial entities, known as **features**, which are described within datasets that are maintained by distinct authorities and processes.
+Loc-I is concerned with descriptions of geospatial entities or locations, known as **features**, which are described within datasets that are maintained by distinct authorities and processes.
 The goal is to allow the spatial relationships with features from other datasets to be easily accessible - particularly spatial containment and overlap.
 While these relationships might _in theory_ be computed on-the-fly, for various reasons this is not always practical or desirable.
 The Loc-I index computes and assembles the relationships in advance, through various procedures which are tuned to the different sources.
+Some relationships between objects are inherent in the original datasets, some are computed from their spatial geometry and extent, and some arise from other considerations, such as jurisdictional arrangements.
-These relationships then support the various Loc-I services, such as [Excelerator](excelerator.md) and [IderDown](iderDown.md)
+The relationships then enable various Loc-I services, such as [Excelerator](excelerator.md) and [IderDown](iderDown.md)

 Each significant relationship between features is realised as an explicit 'link'.
 Metadata is associated with each link in order to indicate where it comes from.